gauravcodepro/tairaccession/README.md

 University of Potsdam
 Potsdam,Germany

-If you have any questions, please contact at gaurav.sablok@uni-potsdam.de and sablokg@gmail.com.
+If you have any questions, please contact at gaurav.sablok@uni-potsdam.de.
 ## Installation

 ```bash